Kashk: Iran

 Kashk has been a staple in the Iranian diet for thousands of years.
 In modern Iran, kashk is a thick whitish liquid similar to whey or sour cream, used in traditional Persian and Kurdish cuisine, like ash reshteh, kashk e badamjan, kale joush.
 It is available as a liquid or in a dried form, which needs to be soaked and softened before it can be used in cooking.
 Kashk was traditionally produced from the leftovers of cheese-making (more specifically, the milk used to make it).
 The procedure is, subtracting butter from milk, the remainder is doogh which can be used as the base for kashk.
 The water is subtracted from this whitish beverage and what remains is kashk which can be dried.
 Iranian kashk has made an appearance in US markets in the past half-century by several Iranian grocers starting with Kashk Hendessi.

 Turkey

 In Turkey, kashk is a dried yogurt product also known as keş peyniri, kurut, taş yoğurt, kuru yoğurt, or katık keşi.
 Its contents and production vary by region.
 In western and northern Turkey, especially in Bolu, the product is categorized as a cheese owing to its shape and white color.
 In eastern Turkey, especially Erzincan, Erzurum, and Kars, kurut is produced from skimmed yogurt made from the whey left over from production of butter by the yayık method, and then crushed or rolled.
 In parts of southeastern Turkey with a significant Kurdish population, it is called keşk.
 All versions of this dairy product are salty.
-It is used as an ingredient in soups, keşkek, erişte, etc.
+It is used as an ingredient in soups.
 There is also a closely related dried food product called tarhana which is based on a fermented mixture of grain and yogurt or fermented milk.
-It is very similar to kishk of the Levantine cuisine described below.